djurodrljaca/CppStateMachineFramework/docs/Design.md

 * it has at least one state
 * the initial transition is set
-* all state transitions reference existing states
+* all transitions reference existing states
 * all internal transitions have actions
 * all state and internal transitions have a valid trigger (non-empty event name)
 * at most one of the default transitions (state or internal) is set in each state